leaysgur/cfw-bindings-wrangler-bridge/README.md

 This bridge makes it possible to interact with **remote** Cloudflare Workers bindings(like KV, D1, etc...) **from anywhere** you want.

+For example,

+- Vite based meta frameworks local development
+- CLI tools
+- Static Site Generation, Pre-rendering
+- Cloudflare Workers local deveploment even inside of `warngler dev`
+- Browser app to inspect local persistent states
+- etc...

+Many possibilities are unlocked now! 🔓

-## ✋ Before proceeding
+## Before proceeding

-If your purpose is to mock bindings only for local development and no initial data is needed(or can be easily prepared), this may not be needed.
+If your purpose is to mock bindings only for closed, local development and no initial data is needed(or can be easily prepared), this may not be needed.

 For this case, we recommend using [`miniflare@3`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#class-miniflare) API.
 It is the official, most reliable implementation and well supported.